vogelito/glacierprotocol/_docs/deposit/store-data.md

     storage location (e.g. safe deposit box).
     2. Don't put more than one <span class="danger">packet</span> in long-term storage in the same building!
-    Storing two keys in the same building increases the risk of losing both keys in a disaster (e.g. fire) or to a thorough thief.
+    Signatories should make sure that their respective keys are never stored in the same building, in the same city, or in the same institution.
+Doing so increases the risk of losing access to your funds in a disaster (e.g. fire) or thorough a thief/social attack.
-    3. If you are entrusting any <span class="danger">packets</span> to trusted signatories:
+    3. Remember the following
-        1. Do **not** send them the <span class="danger">packet</span>
+        1. Do **not** send your <span class="danger">packets</span>
         electronically -- no e-mail, no photograph, no "secure instant message".
-If they are distant, using a courier service is probably fine, as long as you get tracking and send
-        <span class="danger">packets</span> on different days and/or from
-        different locations.
-(Prevents an opportunistic thief from happening across two of your private keys.
-Also avoids a case where you send all your keys out in the same batch, and that entire batch is lost -- along with your access to your money.)
-        2. Tell them verbally who the other signatories are, to facilitate access to funds if you are dead or incapacitated.
-        3. Instruct them not to keep any related notes *on* or *with* the
+        2. Do **not** keep any related notes *on* or *with* the
         <span class="danger">packets</span>.
         In the event the key is seen by someone untrustworthy or stolen by a random thief, such clues help them understand the significance of the key and give them an incentive to plot further thefts or attacks.
-        4. Remember that signatories will have the ability to know your cold storage balance!

 You have finished securing your cold storage funds.